TypeStrong/typedoc-site/guides/development.md

 TypeDoc's code is loosely organized according to each of these steps.
 The code to read options lives under `src/lib/utils/options`.
 The plugin loading code lives in `src/lib/utils/plugins`.
-Conversion is performed according to the Node's `ts.SyntaxKind`.
-Each distinct `SyntaxKind` gets its own converter under the `src/lib/converter` directory.
+Conversion is performed according to the Symbol's `ts.SymbolFlags`.
+Each distinct flag type gets its own converter function in `src/lib/converter/symbols.ts`.
 Resolution is implemented entirely by internal plugins that live in `src/lib/output/plugins` and listen to the `Converter.EVENT_RESOLVE` event.
 Output is split into two folders, for JSON output see the `src/lib/serialization` directory, and for HTML output see `src/lib/output`.